vhugorod/react-native-maps-directions/README.md

 ## About

+Get direction using Google Maps in React Native.
 A tiny module that uses the [React Native Linking API](https://facebook.github.io/react-native/docs/linking.html) to get directions using [Google Maps](https://www.google.com/maps) by opening it in the default browser or app if installed.

 ## Install